PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 04:44:18
+Last updated: 2024-04-07 04:44:54
-Random Quote: That's it.
-Three rules.
-I call 'em the 'Don't be stupid'-rules.
-'Cause we're not stupid, alright? - Jim Hopper
+Random Quote: That's not a law, just a sword.
+Happens I got one too.  -  Yoren of the Night's Watch